Wolverton railway station: Newport Pagnell Branch Line (closed)

 From 1865 to 1964, there was a branch line from Wolverton to Newport Pagnell, primarily for employees of Wolverton Works.
 In 1964 the line was closed to passengers by the Beeching cuts and freight ceased in 1967.
 Between 1817 and 1864, the section from Great Linford to Newport Pagnell was an arm of the Grand Junction Canal which was then drained to become the track-bed.
 The route from Wolverton to Newport Pagnell is now a redway.
 Along the redway, the platforms at New Bradwell and Great Linford are still in place, as are a signal post at Newport Pagnell and an iron bridge taking the line (now the redway) over the Grand Union Canal.

 Accidents

 In 1847, an accident just south of the (original) station caused the deaths of seven people.

 Platforms

 The station has four platforms, of which just two are normally in use.
 Platforms 1 & 2 are the fast lines and these trains rarely stop here: they are used by London Northwestern only during works and Avanti West Coast in emergency.
 Platforms 3 & 4 are used frequently by London Northwestern: Avanti West Coast services pass these platforms (without stopping) only during works.

 Access to platforms is via long flights of stairs to a pedestrian overbridge, making the station unusable for people with mobility impairment.

+Facilities

+There is a ticket office which is open on weekday mornings from 06:15 to 11:00.